seven5/seven5/install.md

     </ul>
 </nav>

-Here are the commands which we run to install the prerequisites for development on our OS X boxen.
+Here are the commands which we run to install the [Seven5 source](https://github.com/seven5/seven5) and prerequisites on our OS X boxen.

 You may need to edit the paths or config options to reflect your environment, but we made notes where that is likely.